shub39/terminal-profile/README.md

 ![terminal](./terminal_screenshot.png)

-This is my profile for Fedora.
+This is my terminal profile for Fedora.
 Forked from Pixelgami's terminal-profile

 # Last Tested date